I still remember the first action camera I had was an SJCAM SJ4000 and at that time, it was one of the best action cameras in the market.

 1440p - 60, 50, 30, 25f ps

-The specs are really similar to be honest but I feel the main differences is the features they provide.
+The specs are really similar, to be honest but I feel the main differences are the features they provide.

 SJ8 Pro Vs GoPro Hero 6 Black

 2.7K - 120fps